-Nova Scotia is First to Permit Applicants for PGT Practising Licensure from All Provinces
+Nova Scotia is the First Province to Permit Applicants for PGT Practising Licensure from all Canadian Jurisdictions

 In consultation with stakeholders, such as the Dalhousie Faculty of Medicine, the College’s policy regarding external moonlighting licensure granted to postgraduate trainees now aligns with the Royal College’s CanMEDS competencies framework.
 The College’s policy regarding Postgraduate Practising Licences for External Moonlighting aims to ensure postgraduate trainees practice “within a scope for which they are appropriately trained, competent and current in practice.”